beman-project/optional26/papers/optional-ref.md

 :::

 # Motivation
-Optionals holding references are common other than in the standard libary's implementation.
+Optionals holding references are common other than in the standard libary's implementation (or even in one of the big open sources standard libraries).
 The desire for such a feature is well understood, and many optional types in commonly used libraries provide it, with the semanics proposed here.

 The research in [@P1683R0] shows conclusively that rebind semantics are the only safe semantic as assign through on engaged is too bug-prone.
 Implementations that attempt assign-through are abandoned.
 The standard library should follow existing practice and supply an optional<T&> that rebinds on assignment.

 There is a principled reason not to provide a partial specialization over T& as the sematics are in some ways subtly different than the primary template.
 Assignment may have side-effects not present in the primary, which has pure value semantics.
 However, I argue this is misleading, as reference semantics often has side-effects.
 The proposed semantic is similar to what an optional<std::reference_wrapper<T>> provides, with much greater usability.

 There are well motivated suggestions that perhaps instead of an optional<T&> there should be an optional_ref<T> that is an independent primary template.
 This proposal rejects that.
 We need a policy over all sum types as to how reference semantics should work, as optional is a variant over T and monostate.
 That the library sum type can not express the same range of types as the product type, tuple, is an increasing problem, and invites fatal inconsistency in the standard library.
 The types optional and expected should behave as extensions of variant<T, monostate> and variant<T, E>, or we lose the ability to reason about generic types.

+In freestanding environments or for safety-critical libraries, an optional type over references is important to implement containers, that otherwise as the standard library either would cause undefined behavior when accessing an non-available element, throw an exception, or silently create the element.
+Returning a plain pointer for such an optional reference, as the core guidelines suggest, is a non-type-safe solution and doesn't protect in any way from accessing an non-existing element by a nullptr dereference.
+In addition, the monadic APIs of std::optional makes is especially attractive by streamlining client code receiving such an optional reference, in contrast to a pointer that requires an explicit nullptr check and de-reference.

 # Design